AtaeKurri/WYSSaveUtils/readme.md

 ﻿# WYSSaveUtils

 This Utility aims to create a stable environment for save and setting files of Will You Snail? to be used by other programs.
-Expect bugs for this version.
+Expect bugs for this version, sorry.

 ### Documentation